fbpx

 Acacia spp. produce small 5-merous flowers, with 5 very small petals partly-fused into a short tube which sits above a fused calyx.
 The stamens are the main feature which are produced in high numbers per flower (staminate flowers), surrounding a single style.
 In this species, the rod-shaped, golden flower heads are up to 6 cm long and held in clusters of two or three in the phyllode axils.
 The flowering period extends from September to November.

-The seed pods are flat and straight.
+The seed pods are flat and straight, anywhere from 2.5 cm to 15 cm long.

 In the garden